emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 1 action\
 You slow down, focus, and take a careful shot.
 Make a Ranged Strike.
 You gain a +2 circumstance bonus to the attack roll and ignore the target's concealed or hidden condition and any circumstance bonus to the targets AC provided by cover.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Battle Medecine
 Heal\
 1 action\
 You can patch up wounds, even in combat.
 Attempt a DC 15 Medecine check.
 On a success, a target within 2m of you regains 4d8+4 hp.
 On a critical success, the target regains 6d8+6 hp.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Beam of Light
 Blinded, Light, Radiant, Spell\